stoewer/go-nakadi/README.md

 Run unit and integration tests
 ------------------------------

 In oder to run the unit and integration tests all of the above dependencies must be installed.
-Furthermore these tests require a [running Nakadi instance](https://zalando.github.io/nakadi/manual.html#getting-started) on the local computer.
+Furthermore, these tests require a [running Nakadi instance](https://zalando.github.io/nakadi/manual.html#getting-started) on the local computer.